danielmisrael/PPoT/README.md

 CUDA_VISIBLE_DEVICES=x python text_match_score.py --model_name "Qwen2.5-VL-3B-Instruct" --prompt_strategy instruct
 ```

+If you passed in the `save_dir` option for generate_code script, use the same option for evaluation as well.

 This command will:
 - Compare generated code with ground truth code
 - Calculate text match scores